Travelling while pregnant can be one of the most rewarding experiences of your life.

 I bought the Baby bub version and love it.

-You can also find travel pregnancy pillows online from brands like Babymoov or Momcozy, both offering lightweight, portable options that easily fit in hand luggage.
+You can also find good travel pregnancy pillows online from brands like Babymoov or Momcozy, both offering lightweight, portable options that easily fit in hand luggage.

 Pair your pregnancy pillow with a soft cover and you’ve got the perfect solution for mid-journey snoozes or propping yourself up while reading on the go.